The Tick-Tock Man

 The apparent savior of the arcades grows up as a born gearhead.
 While just a kid in California, Rick Dyer invents a cuckoo clock that not only talks the time, it spouts a plethora of famous quotes.
 Later he rigs his car with a computer which asks his dates by name their preferences of radio stations.
 When he becomes the first non-degreed engineer at Hughes Electronics, a prototype he makes of an electronic horse racing game catches the eye of toy giant Mattel.
 The company hires him as soon as he graduates from California Polytechnic University in Pomona.
 While with the company, Dyer designs some of the popular hand-held games coming out of Mattel in the 1970′s, and he also works on the company’s home console unit Intellivision.
 On the side, he also develops the AES system, which would use LCD screens in the back of airplane seats to entertain flyers.
 He then moves to Coleco, developing their arcade line of handheld versions of titles such as Pac-Man, Defender and Donkey Kong.
 He is also involved in the project that eventually becomes the ColecoVision.
-Forming his own company, Advanced Microcomputer Systems, in the late 70s he experiments with interactive movie concepts including a system using computer controlled filmstrips, and then moves to a cassette-based set-up.
+Forming his own company, Advanced Microcomputer Systems, in the late 70s he experiments with interactive movie concepts, initially drawing images on a roll of cash-register receipt paper.
+He then transfers these to a system using computer controlled filmstrips and then moves to a cassette-based set-up.
 Dyer ultimately turns to laserdisc technology as his storage medium, and in 1980 starts work on a system that will allow users to play games stored on disc, and will feature a keyboard for control along with understanding voice commands via a headset.
 Labeled Halcyon, after the ubiquitous HAL computer controlling the Discovery spaceship in Stanley Kubrick’s 2001: A Space Odyssey, the game unit will also be able to talk to gamers via voice synthesis.
 The game he intends the machine to play is Shadoan, a sword and sorcery epic inspired by the J.R.
 Tolkien’s Lord of the Rings books and the original computer text game Adventure.

 It’s one of those neat cosmic quirks that Don Bluth was born the same year as the release of Walt Disney’s groundbreaking animated film Snow White and the Seven Dwarfs.
 When six-year-old Don sees the film, he knows he has found his calling.
 Born in 1937 in El Paso, Texas, Bluth grows up on a farm in Payson, Utah, south of Salt Lake City.
 He is seldom seen without a sketch pad and pencil in his hands, riding his horse into town and sitting in the movie theatre enthralled watching the latest Disney film.
 Never taking an art lesson, Bluth uses his pad to copy Disney characters from books.
 The Bluth clan moves to Santa Monica, California, and when Don graduates from high school in 1955 he goes straight to Burbank and the Disney Studio with a portfolio under his arm.
 He starts at the company working under veteran Disney animator John Lounsberry on Sleeping Beauty as an “in-betweener”, someone who draws the frames between the key drawings made by the animator.
 He leaves to pursue a formal education at Brigham Young University as an English major but continues working summers at Disney.
 Upon graduation in 1967 he goes to work for cut-rate animation house Filmation Studios as a layout artist, rapidly moving to head of the department and staying there for four years.
 In 1971 he returns to Disney, moving with unprecedented speed up the ranks from animator to director in three years.
 His work there includes Robin Hood (1973), The Rescuers (1977) and Pete’s Dragon (1977).
 As a reaction to what he determines as Disney’s steady abandonment of their classic animation style, he and fellow animators John Pomeroy and Gary Goldman start work in Bluth’s garage in early 1975 on a short film, intended to revel in the classical style.
 Called Banjo, the Woodpile Cat, they work on it nights and weekends for four and a half years, and their crew steadily grows as other animators at Disney show interest in working in the classical style.
 In 1979 Bluth uses the short to secure financing from a film investment company called Aurora Productions for a feature film idea, and on September 13 the trio leaves Disney to start their own production company called Don Bluth Animation.
 Following them, the next day are 11 other animators, dubbed “The Disney Defectors” by the press.
 The departure of Bluth and his team sets back the production of Disney’s The Fox and the Hound by six months.
 The 27-minute long Banjo is first shown in two movie theaters upon its completion in 1979, and it eventually airs as a TV special in 1980 on HBO, and again on ABC in 1982.